danburkert/honeycomb/README.md

 **Configure Honeycomb**

-Honeycomb reads configuration from `honeycomb.xml`, located in the top level of the install binary
+Honeycomb reads its application configuration from the `honeycomb.xml` file that is located in the top level of the install binary.

 * If using the HBase backend, add the following to the `hbase-site.xml` on each HBase region server and restart the region server: